splunk/splunk-sdk-javascript/README.md

 ## License

-The Splunk Software Development Kit for JavaScript is licensed under the Apache License 2.0.
+The Splunk Enterprise Software Development Kit for JavaScript is licensed under the Apache License 2.0.
 See [LICENSE](LICENSE) for details.

 ### Third-party libraries